 Control of your data

-Taylor & Emmet LLP is the data controller in respect of the information collected on this website.
+Taylor&Emmet LLP is the data controller in respect of the information collected on this website.
 We are the sole owners of the information collected and will not sell, share or transfer this information to anyone else except as set out in this notice.
+If you have any questions about how we process your data or the content of this leaflet our Data Protection Team can be reached by email: email@example.com.

 What information do we collect?